-Do you want to run your office from one of the most beautiful and unique places on this planet.
-Then this post is for you.
+Do you want to run your office from one of the most beautiful and unique places on this planet?
+Well, when you are traveling in Ecuador, this spot is a must!
 Turns out Galapagos Islands are a lot cheaper and the infrastructure is better then most people think…

 Last year I went to Ecuador to visit some of my friends In Quito and work from there.
 I also wanted to check out the Galapagos islands.
 I’ve heard so many good things about it and always wanted to go.